maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 ## Autnum Set Object Class

-It is the RDAP representation of the RPSL route-set class defined in RFC2622#section-5.1
+It is the RDAP representation of the RPSL autnum-set class defined in RFC2622#section-5.1

 Syntax: irr0_autanumSet/< name of the as-set >